jiesutd/NCRFpp/README.md

 Neural Sequence labeling model implemented using PyTorch
 ======
 State-of-the-art sequence labeling models mostly utilize the CRF structure with input word features.
-LSTM (or bidirectional LSTM) is a popular deep learning based feature extractor in sequence labeling tasks.
+LSTM (or bidirectional LSTM) is a popular deep learning based feature extractor in sequence labeling task.
 Besides, features within word are also useful to represent word, which can be captured by character LSTM or character CNN structure.

-This repository provide a PyTorch based framework with flexiable choice of input features and output structures, inculde BiLSTM-CRF with character LSTM features ([Lample .etc, NAACL16](http://www.aclweb.org/anthology/N/N16/N16-1030.pdf)) and character CNN features ([Xuezhe .etc, ACL16](http://www.aclweb.org/anthology/P/P16/P16-1101.pdf)).
+This repository provide a PyTorch based framework with flexiable choices of input features and output structures, inculde BiLSTM-CRF with character LSTM features ([Lample .etc, NAACL16](http://www.aclweb.org/anthology/N/N16/N16-1030.pdf)) and character CNN features ([Xuezhe .etc, ACL16](http://www.aclweb.org/anthology/P/P16/P16-1101.pdf)).
+You can build your own structure in different input/output combination with minimum code work.

 Requirement:
 ======